- Family Law

-The attorneys of Goldberg Sager & Associates have nearly 60 years of combined experience helping families maintain their assets through careful estate planning and guiding them through the probate process.
+The attorneys of Goldberg Sager & Associates have over 25 years of experience helping families maintain their assets through careful estate planning and guiding them through the probate process.
 We also draft important documents that ensure your medical and financial wishes are upheld should you become incapacitated.
 Though each situation is different, there are questions concerning estate planning and probate we are frequently asked by clients:

 If you have further questions about probate and estate planning, call Goldberg Sager & Associates at 347-497-3245 or contact us online.
-From our Brooklyn office, we serve clients throughout New York City as well Nassau and Suffolk counties, Westchester and Rockland.
+From our Brooklyn office, we serve clients throughout New York City as well Nassau, Suffolk, Westchester and Rockland counties.

 Probate is the legal process by which the New York Surrogate’s Court confirms the validity of a will and oversees the execution of its terms.
 If you’ve been named an executor, Goldberg Sager & Associates can take you through every step of the process, representing you before the court and completing the necessary paperwork.
 We can also help you prepare financial instruments that can allow you to transfer assets at death while bypassing probate.

-A living trust is an document established while you're living that designates someone of your choosing, known as the trustee, to be responsible for managing your property.
+A revocable living trust is a document established while you’re living that designates someone of your choosing, known as the trustee (including yourself), to be responsible for managing your property.
 Because it is revocable, you can make changes to it throughout your life or dissolve it entirely.
 It is also a way for you to pass property to your heirs without involving the probate system.